sanjeevbhusal/100-Days-Of-DevOps/kubernetes/ReadMe.md

 In kubernetes, namespaces are used to create virtual mini clusters.
 Instead of running all your resources in the same cluster, you can create multiple virtual clusters and run resources on those clusters.
 This is known as namespace.
 When you run any commands such as `kubectl get pods`, you are running this command against the current namespace.

 There is a `default` namespace in kubernetes.
-If you donot crete any other namespace, all your resources will run in default namespace.
+If you donot create any other namespace, all your resources will run in default namespace.
+You can get all the namespaces using `kubectl get namespaces`.
+By default, kubernetes hides a lot of process that's running in the background.
+It does so by running those process in different namespace.
+To see all the processes in all namespaces, run `kubectl get all --all-namespaces`